Anirud2002/cs-408-assignment1/README.md

 3. **Navigate Through the Project**
    - Once the live server is running, it should open the `index.html` page by default.
-   - On the index page, you'll see a button labeled "Take me to About Page!"
-   - Click this button to be redirected to the `about.html` page, where you can review additional features and styling.

 Please feel free to explore the code and provide any feedback or suggestions you might have!